quantiota/Raspberry-Pi-AI-Agent-Host/README.md

 ## Getting Started

-The AI Agent Host was tested on DietPi installed on a Raspberry Pi 4 8GB.
-No other Linux distributions have been tested, but the instructions should be reasonably straightforward to adapt.

 To test the AI Agent Host, follow these steps:

 1. Set up or use an existing environment with Docker installed.